IMMEDIATE ROADSIDE PROHIBITION

 When you are served with an IRP, you are not technically arrested, even though it may have seemed like you were at the time.

-If you are being charged with a DUI, you will be arrested, informed of your Charter rights, transported to a police detachment for further testing and processing, and given a Promise to Appear with a court date.
+If you are being charged with a DUI, you will be arrested, informed of your Charter rights, and transported to a police detachment for further testing and processing.
+When you are released, you will be given a Notice of Driving Prohibition and a Promise to Appear with a court date.

 Will I get a criminal record after receiving an IRP?